 If you’re one of these people, you’re not abnormal.
 It simply means your guitar string bill is going to be higher than it is for us mere mortals.
 It also means the timeframes I’m going to outline in this article don’t quite apply to you.

-For you, I’d highly recommend trying a couple suggestions that may help you squeeze more life out of your strings:
+For you, I’d highly recommend trying a couple things that may help you squeeze more life out of your strings.

 - Elixir Coated Guitar Strings